gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/why-is-it-hard.md

 Before I dive into evaluation of GenAI, I want to define a few key terms for this article.
 These terms are used interchangeable and over-used nowadays, but I found it difficult to discuss any AI related topic without clearly defining the scope of these terms.
 Please find my definition below:

-{{< figure src="/posts/GenAI-evaluation-challenge/AI-terms.svg" alt="What AI, ML, GenAI and LLM mean in this article" caption="What AI, ML, GenAI and LLM mean in this article" align="center" >}}
+{{< figurelightbox src="/posts/GenAI-evaluation-challenge/AI-terms.svg" alt="What AI, ML, GenAI and LLM mean in this article" caption="What AI, ML, GenAI and LLM mean in this article" align="center" >}}

 **Essentially, ML is what we are used to and have been evaluating in last decades, and GenAI and LLM are the new technology we want to evaluate against.** AI is a umbrella term for everything🙃.